rwdroge/pug2024OTEL/README.md

 5. Change the Java directory to: <JavaDir> and leave other options as-is and choose **Next**
 6. In the Server Connections section, select the earlier saved Agent Key file by clicking the **Choose..** button
 7. Select the Agent Key file and choose **Open**
-> Note that all other fields are automatically filled after selecting the Agent Key file
+> [!NOTE] All other fields are automatically filled after selecting the Agent Key file
 8. Choose **Next**
 9. Select the OpenEdge Installation directory (DLC) and choose **Next**
 10. Review the installation info and choose **Install**